About FTD Interfaces

 (Hardware devices.)
 If you want to use a separate management network, wire the physical Management interface to a switch or router.

-For Firepower Threat Defense Virtual, attach Management0/0 to a separate network from any of the data interfaces.
+For FTDv, attach Management0/0 to a separate network from any of the data interfaces.
 If you are still using the default IP addresses, you will need to change either the management IP address or the inside interface IP address, as they are on the same subnet.

 Then, configure the following: